tem-ctrl/Wednesday_last_day_of_month/README.md

 # Wednesday_first_day_of_month

+- Counts the total number of Wednesdays in the $21_{st} Century;
-Evaluate the percentage of Wednesdays that are first days of months in the 21st Century.
+- Counts the number of Wednesdays that fall the first day of a month;
+- Calculate the percentage.

+## Packages needed
+1. numpy
+2. datetime
+3. calendar